Dentists: Your Partners in Oral Health

 There are different kinds of cleanings, and the condition of your teeth and gum tissues will determine what type and frequency you need.
 Neglecting to have your teeth cleaned can contribute to gum disease.
 Severe gum disease can result in tooth and bone loss, which can cause complications if you ever need to get dentures fitted.

 During your dental exam, the dentist might also identify areas where treatment is needed.
-Unless severe pain is involved, you will likely need to schedule a follow-up appointment with the dentist or a dental specialist for the recommended treatment to be completed.
+Unless severe pain is involved, you will likely need to schedule a follow-up appointment with the dentist or a dental specialist to complete your treatment.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.